My Pet Center

 If your dog has a red, sore, itchy ear, then you might be wondering what is causing it?
 An ear infection?
 Ear mites?
 Something else entirely?

-A sore ear is always a reason to book an appointment with a veterinarian, but if you are curious to know what your vet might find, then read on!
+A sore ear is always a reason to schedule a check-up with a veterinarian, but if you are curious to know what your vet might find, then read on!

 What Are Ear Infections?